Reverse mortgage vs. home equity loan vs. HELOC

 |Closing costs||Potentially none|

 |Flexible uses||Restrictions may apply|

 |Home equity loan||Possible|

-Reverse mortgages, home equity loans and HELOCs are all viable financial solutions, but there are some key differences that might dictate which is right for you.
+Reverse mortgages, home equity loans and HELOCs are all viable financial solutions when you need access to extra cash, but some key differences might dictate which is right for you.

 Which one is best for you?

 There are many reasons you might choose one of these options over the others.